Generic Name: ceritinib (se RI ti nib)

 How should I take Zykadia?

-- Take your prescribed dose once a day on an empty stomach.
-Do not eat for two hours before and after your dose.
+Take Zykadia on an empty stomach.
+Do not eat within 2 hours before or 2 hours after you take this medicine.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Grapefruit and grapefruit juice may interact with ceritinib and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking Zykadia.

 Get emergency medical help if you have any of these signs of an allergic reaction to Zykadia: hives; difficult breathing; swelling of your face, lips, tongue, or throat.